 This sector has also developed a lot in the past decade.
-According to the official statistics, there are 153 government and 252 private hospitals in 2014-15.
+According to the official statistics, there are about 153 government and 252 private hospitals.
 Besides, there are 411 comprehensive health centers, 932 basic health centers, 854 health sub centers and up to 1,700 laboratories.
 The health service provision of the public sector has improved and private sector has also forayed into hospitals, laboratories, and pharmaceutical industries.
 Existing investment is unable to meet local health service needs and medicinal demand.
 More than USD 300 million flows out of Afghanistan in pursuit of medical treatments annually.
 More than USD 800 million worth of pharmaceuticals are imported annually.
 These huge outflows from the country are demands for health services, which can be met through investing in the following areas:

 - Medical complexes/hospitals

 - Standard laboratories

 - Medical equipment and tools manufacturing

 PPP PROJECTS IN HEALTH SECTOR

 PRIVATE INVESTMENT OPPORTUNITIES

 The Jinnah 200-Bed General Hospital, located in District # 13 of Kabul, is being constructed through a USD 18 million donation from the Islamic Republic of Pakistan.
 The hospital will provide high-quality secondary and tertiary health services to approximately 5 million Kabul city residents and will serve as a referral resource for Afghanistan’s provinces.
 The scope of services will include gynecology, pediatrics, medical and surgical services, intensive care, emergency services, as well as social services, diagnostic services, and such auxiliary services as a blood bank, ambulance, and mortuary.
 Jinnah Hospital is actively operating in Kabul

 PPP Candidate Jamhuriat Hospital